 For banks, that means using integrations is one of the easiest and most reliable ways to streamline operations, improve cost-to-income ratios, make smarter credit decisions, and expand their market—advantages that could unlock up to $13.7 billion in additional revenue.

-The way to do this in a way that enhances operational efficiency, instead of introducing extra work, is to leverage turnkey integrations through a universal API.
+The way to do this in a way that enhances operational efficiency, instead of introducing extra work, is to leverage turnkey integrations through a business data API provider like Codat.